seastar-consulting/checkers/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/seastar-consulting/checkers)](https://github.com/seastar-consulting/checkers/releases/latest)
 [![Go Report Card](https://goreportcard.com/badge/github.com/seastar-consulting/checkers)](https://goreportcard.com/report/github.com/seastar-consulting/checkers)

-Checkers is a diagnostics framework for developer workstations.
-It helps ensure that your development environment is correctly configured and running smoothly.
+Checkers is a diagnostics framework.
+It helps ensure a set of criteria is met through declarative checklists.

 It comes with a simple command-line interface that allows you to run a set of checks on your system and display the results in a human-readable format.
 It includes a